 'Four days to you is 'a while' then?'

 "Right…" Scratching the back of his neck Danny sat back down, finally noticing that everyone in the classroom was unmoving.
 Quickly he looked down to see the time medallion hanging from his neck.
 "So, you've saved me from Maths.
 I would say thank you and all that but- wait, what's Tucker doing?"
 He had turned right around, only to come face to face with Tucker's pointing finger.

 "I believe he is about to poke you in the back."

 Danny scowled at his best friend.
 "Seriously?"

-Eyes widening Danny shot up in his seat, staff rattling as he slammed his hands on the table. " Wait a minute!
-Are you saying that the timeline has changed, like in changed in a good way?
-Or like evil-self-destroying-the-world change?"
+Eyes widening Danny jumped out of his seat, slamming his hands on the desk. " Wait a minute!
+Are you saying that the timeline has changed in like a bad way?
+Like evil-self-destroying-the-world bad?"

 "What?
 I thought you're the only ghost that can control time?"

 Clockwork looked down at his chest, watching the pendulum tick back and forth. " At directly viewing the timeline I am."
 He gestured to the classroom.
 "No other being in existence can control time as I can.
 But some humans can travel back, if only a little."
 Clockwork morphed into his adult form and with a smirk pointed to the medallion around Danny's neck. " There are more of my medallions in the world than you think.
 My earlier creations started much weaker than the one you wear, so I don't worry too much about them."

 Surprised Danny studied the heavy medallion closer, hearing the faint ticking ringing from the metal. " But Clockwork, isn't that still; I don't know… kind of dangerous that people are running around that can time travel?"